andrews-j/AdvancedVector_FinalProject/README.md

 And we can plot it with a Pearson's coefficient.
 ![image](https://github.com/andrews-j/CivilianAnalysis/assets/26927475/8e16a8c4-997a-4133-9b31-25d4ccfbd5e8)

-A correlation of -0.70 suggest that either there is a higher threshold over time for what comprises/gets reported an incident, or incidents are gettin more deadly.
+A correlation of -0.70 suggest that either there is a higher threshold over time for what comprises/gets reported an incident, or incidents are becoming more more likely, on average, to lead to a civilian fatality.

 ### Aggregating Data with Collect Events